-This does solve many of our problems with information redundancy and grouping of pages.
-However, it introduces new problems. vmas tend to get split and merged quite frequently.
-This can happen due to changing the access permissions of memory regions (due to allocation or deallocation), moving groups of pages between different regions of a program and enforcing different policies to different regions of address within a vma.
-Examples of the last category include different policies with regard to prefetching, swapping priorities and making pages part of huge pages.
-Given this fluid nature of vmas, it is not advisable to directly add a pointer to a vma to a vma to a vma there is a change, then we need to walk through the data structures corresponding to all the constituent pages of a vma and make changes.
+This may appear to be a good solution on cursory examination.
+However, it is quite problematic.
+A physical page may map to multiple vmas across processes.
+Hence, having just a single pointer does not help.
+Also, vmas tend to get split and merged quite frequently.
+This can happen due to changing the access permissions of memory regions (due to allocation or deallocation), moving groups of pages between different regions of a program or enforcing different policies for different regions within a vma.
+Examples of the last category include different policies with regard to prefetching, swapping priorities and making pages part of huge pages. vmas can also get copied in the case of fork operations.
+This will create a one-to-many mapping between physical pages and vmas.
+Given the fluid nature of vmas, it is not advisable to directly add a pointer to a vma in each struct page.
+If there is a change, then we need to walk through the page structures corresponding to all the constituent pages of a vma and make changes.
 This will take O(N) time.
-We desire a solution that shall take O(1) time.
+We desire a solution that takes O(1) time.

-Notion of the anon_vma
+Notion of the anon\vma

 In all such cases, we leverage a standard pattern namely virtualization.
 The idea is to virtualize a vma by adding another data structure in the middle.
 This is a standard technique that we have used in many other places as well.
-The designers of Linux introduced the anon_vma structure.
-Each physical page now points to an anon_vma structure via its mapping field (see Figure 6.12).
-Needless to say, the group of pages, which are or used to be a part of the same vma and have identical access policies, point to the same anon_vma.
+The designers of Linux introduced the anon\vma structure that introduces an additional level of indirection.
+Each physical page now points to an anon\vma, which is nothing but a dummy stub.
+The anon\vma is accessible via the mapping field (see Figure 6.13) in a struct page.
+Now a group of physical pages can point to the same anon\vma.
+The anon\vma, in turn, can point to a set of vmas.
+The idea here is that a group of pages are shared across a set of processes - each with its own vma.
+Policies can be enforced by each process independently.
+It can record the policy in its private vma.